Frequently Asked Questions

 Q. How long will my cand take to be delivered?

 A. How long will my cand take to be delivered?
-We process your card the next working day -So if you order on a Monday the card will be shipped on Wednesday.
-We use first class post with Royal Mail.
+We process your card the next working day -So if you order on a Monday the card will be shipped on Wednesday, cards received on Friday will not be posted till Monday.
+We use first-class post with Royal Mail.

 Please Note: Overseas Shipping times can vary from country to country.
 Take Australia and the USA it can take 3 to 10 days for your card to arrive at the border.
 However, Australia and the USA are large countries, and it depends on where the braille cards final destination in that country is on how much extra time the local guys take to deliver your braille card has been known to be three weeks.

 Q. What do we get for our money when we order a card?